 Candidates must be SETAC members in good standing for at least five years prior to the year in which they are considered for eligibility.
 In the case of new affiliates or chapters that have become part of SETAC, eligibility includes membership in these groups.

 Nominations submitted in support of candidates for Fellow are welcome; however, the nominator must not be the candidate or from the home institution of the candidate or the past academic advisor of the candidate.
-To avoid duplication of effort, please contact the chairperson of the SETAC Fellow Selection Committee prior to preparing a nomination package.
+To avoid duplication of effort, please contact the chairperson of the SETAC Global Awards Committee prior to preparing a nomination package.

 Nomination packages must include the following items: